zazzyzeph/zephnet/README.md

 A [Hugo](https://gohugo.io) static site with a serverless [Micropub](https://micropub.spec.indieweb.org/) endpoint for adding or managing blog posts.

-The site is hosted via [Cloudflare Pages](https://pages.cloudflare.com/) and [Cloudflare Images](https://developers.cloudflare.com/images/) (todo), so some functionality is tied to the specifics of their environment - but this repo should be relatively easy to adapt to any serverless environment.
+The site is hosted via [Cloudflare Pages](https://pages.cloudflare.com/) and I use [Cloudflare R2](https://developers.cloudflare.com/r2/) to host my media endpoint, so some functionality is tied to the specifics of their environment - but this repo should be relatively easy to adapt to any serverless environment.

 Micropub endpoint at https://zephnet.biz/micropub